MoOx/compass-recipes/README.md

 Fork, modify, push, submit pull request !
 That's easy !

 *I'm not a Ruby coder, so anyone which want to help me for anything will be appreciated !*

+## Thanks (indirect contributors)

+This project will never exists without these people : @necolas, @simurai, @chriscoyier They give me inspiration (and snippets of code!).